PKU-ONELab/Themis/README.md

 We support the evaluation of multiple datasets at once, the specification of the temperature and the sampling number for the evaluation, as well as the calculation of the correlation coefficient between the evaluation results and human scores.

-In the default settings, you need to specify the paths to the model and evaluation data, and the directory where the output evaluation results will be saved.
+In addition, you need to specify the paths to the model and evaluation data, and the directory where the output evaluation results will be saved.
 More hyperparameters for vllm can be modified in `eval.py`.
-By default, the temperature is set to 0, and the sampling number is set to 1, for obtaining deterministic results.
+By default, the temperature is set to 0, and the sampling number is set to 1.
 Significantly, due to the implementation of vllm, even if the temperature is set to 0, using different inference settings such as GPU numbers and max_num_seqs will still result in different results.

 ```
 CUDA_VISIBLE_DEVICES=<GPU_ids> python eval.py \